Teaching and Learning Centre - Wageningen UR

 UTQ Introduction meeting

 In this meeting you will receive information about the University Teaching Qualification (UTQ; or BKO in Dutch).
-You will obtain insights into your strengths and points to focus on in relation to the UTQ competences.
-After this meeting you will be informed about the trajectory and can book a personal intake with your UTQ coach.
+After this meeting you can book a personal intake with your UTQ coach.

 -